chenchongthu/EHCF/README.md

 ## Statement

-The authors of MBGCN compared with us in their previous version and report an inaccurate result of our EHCF.
-However, after being accepted, they delete the result of our EHCF in their camera-ready version SIGIR 2020 paper (because our EHCF actually performs much better than MBGCN).

-We do not recognize MBGCN as a state-of-the-art method for multi-behavior recommendation.
+For some reasons, we do not recognize **MBGCN** (Multi-behavior Recommendation with Graph Convolution Networks, SIGIR 2020) as a state-of-the-art method for multi-behavior recommendation.
 We also call on researchers to not only compared with MBGCN in future research, so as to avoid getting an inaccurate conclusion.

-First Update Date: May 19, 2020
+First Update Date: May 27, 2020